gmadala/DP/README.md

 #### To develop and host localhost on Mac while using Windows solely for the IE environment

 Go to Network Adapter on VMWareFusion, add a Network Adapter device, and select 'Share with my Mac'.
-Run local server on the mac and find the IP connection between mac and VM using ifconfig.
-The IP should be listed under vm#: ... inet "this is the ip".
+Run local server on the mac and find the IP connection between mac and VM using ifconfig in the terminal.
+The IP should be listed under vm#: ... inet 'ip_address'.
-Run IE on the VM and connect to ip:9000.
+Run IE on the VM and connect to 'ip_address':9000.

 #About this README
 -----------------------